dapr/docs/reference/api/service_invocation.md

 Parameter | Description
 --------- | -----------
+daprPort | the Dapr port
-id | the App ID associated with the remote app method-name | the name of the method or url to invoke on the remote app
+appId | the App ID associated with the remote app method-name | the name of the method or url to invoke on the remote app

 ```shell